Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 Keep this leaflet.
 You may need to read it again.

-If you have further questions, please ask your doctor or your pharmacist.
+If you have further questions, ask your doctor, or pharmacist.

 1. What ENALAPRIL MALEATE TABLETS are and what they are used for

 2. What you need to know before you take ENALAPRIL MALEATE TABLETS

 4. Possible side effects

 6. Contents of the pack and other information

 1. WHAT ENALAPRIL MALEATE TABLETS ARE AND WHAT THEY ARE USED FOR

 ENALAPRIL MALEATE TABLETS (referred to as ‘ENALAPRIL’ throughout this leaflet) contains the active substance enalapril maleate.

 ‘ENALAPRIL’ belongs to a group of medicines known as ACE inhibitors (Angiotensin Converting Enzyme Inhibitors).
 ‘ENALAPRIL’ works by causing your blood vessels to widen.
 This helps your blood pressure to fall.
 It also makes it easier for your heart to pump blood around your body.